It's not easy to be home-bound with children with special needs!

 Read on for school updates and other tips and resources during this difficult time.

-Louisiana schools are starting in some form.
-Exact plans depend on the district.
-The state and school districts are working hard to put supports in place to make sure that the new school year is safe and addresses the needs of students and families.
+The state and school districts are working hard to put supports in place to make sure that this school year is safe and addresses the needs of students and families.

-- You can find details and resources on the Louisiana Department of Education’s Coronavirus Page.
+- You can find more details and resources on the Massachusetts Department of Education’s COVID-19 Information Page.
 This is continually updated.
 Keep checking back.

 How can I stay grounded and help my child through this?

 - Please see the new Exceptional Lives page: Resources for home-bound families of kids with special needs.

 - It has practical tips, resources, and articles to help you manage your family's stir-craziness, mental health and education challenges.